 Think about other pairs of shoes that you wear, do your toes feel “smashed”?
 If they do, you should consider an option that has been described by runners as possessing a roomy toe box.
 Luckily, our buying guide is packed with options that have the room that runners with wider feet need when they hit the trails or the road.

-Even seasoned runners were surprised with how subtle changes in their gait were achieved by running in minimal shoes.
+Even seasoned runners were surprised with how subtle changes in their gait were achieved by running in minimalist running shoes.
 There will be almost no interference with the natural motion of your foot.
 Keep this in mind while hitting the road or the trail and you will be transitioning successfully in no time!

-Q: I’m just getting started with minimalist running; what’s the most important consideration to make?
+q: I’m just getting started with minimalist running; what’s the most important consideration to make?

 Patience.
 Simply put, don’t try to do too much, too soon.
 Experts agree that a reduction in weekly mileages coupled with gradual increments in intensity levels is the key to success with minimal running.
 Keep in mind that even seasoned runners experienced a significant transition period when switching to a minimal running shoe.

 While most minimal running shoes run true to size and selecting your normal shoe size is a great starting point, we have noted those that run slightly smaller so that you can adjust.
 Just like any other type of footwear, it’s best to size your foot at the end of the day or after a strenuous workout so that you can take any amount of foot swelling into consideration when selecting your size.

 According to most runners, changing to a more efficient, forefoot-first stride is the hardest part of switching to minimal running.
 Most runners are actually unaware that there is anything off about their stride until they make the switch and experience it for themselves firsthand.
 The good news is that this will also be the best change that you can make for your runs.
 A more efficient stride will build endurance and prevent injuries.
 Minimal running has been described as “taking the training wheels off” for a reason, you don’t have the support and cushion that feature heavy running shoes offer.

 Absolutely.
 Just do it with more caution and consideration.
-Heel pain, Achilles tendinitis, or any other issue can really slow you down and take away from the quality of you comfort.
+Heel pain, Achilles tendinitis, or any other issue can really slow you down and take away from the quality of your comfort.
 Just remember to stay away from zero drop options and consider a thin insole for additional protection.
 As long as you keep a healthy pace and respect your limits, you should be fine.
 Remember to always put safety first.

 This was our approach when selecting the right pair of minimal running shoes.
 Remember that this type of footwear comes with a ton of benefits as long as you make a selection that is tailored to what fits you best.
-We hope this guide provided you with all the information you need when making you choice.
+We hope this guide provided you with all the information you need when making your choice.
 Thanks for following along with us, and keep running!